WayScience/pyroptosis_signature_image_profiling/Plate_1_data/1.wave2_data/README.md

 # ASC Bleedthrough Assessment - Wave 2

 In this wave of Plate 1 data, we have images from two different conditions with four channels, totalling 4,608 images.
+We assess with each condition the amount of bleedthrough in the ASC Speck channel from the deep red mitochondria channel.

 The conditions are as follows: